SEEDS AND SEED OILS

 Whether you cook with it, add it to your salads or use it topically, macadamia oil offers beautifying benefits for your skin.
 In addition to its moisturizing benefits, this nutrient-dense oil is packed with antioxidants and essential fatty acids that protect your skin and promote healing following sunburn or other types of skin damage.
 As an added bonus, macadamia oil mimics your skin’s natural oils, making it an ideal match for maintaining your glow.

 Containing a Holy Trinity of fatty acids, macadamia seed oil is made up of omega-3’s, omega-6’s, and omega-7’s (yes, they’re a thing).
 This anti-inflammatory trio is known to reduce high cholesterol as well as your risk of developing heart disease or having a stroke, and macadamia oil has become popular with chefs because it has a higher burn point than similarly heart-healthy olive oil.
 With regard to your skin, macadamia seed oil is an exceptionally powerful moisturizer, helping to prevent water from evaporating from the skin and replenishing one of the skin’s two natural, protective fatty acids, palmitoleic acid, which unfortunately we have less and less of as we age, leaving our skin looking dry and crepey.
+Lasting Impression Med Spa specialists use it to provide you with exceptional results and world-class care.

 How Vitamin F Impacts Your Skin